Best Construction Collaboration & Project Management Software Tools

 - Knowify’s offerings can be split into three pricing plans:

-- “Advanced” – $311 per month for one user (additional users can be added for $10 more per month per user), a great solution for small teams that helps with simplifying project finances and operations, as well as with general team management capabilities
+- Advanced is $249 per month for one user (additional users can be added for $10 more per user per month) and is a great solution for small teams that helps with simplifying project finances and operations, as well as with general team management capabilities.

-- “Unlimited” does not have a public price tag available, but it is the peak of Knowify’s capabilities, with multiple teams managed at once, as well as project finances management, complex tasks management, and more
+- Enterprise does not have a public price tag, but it is the peak of Knowify’s capabilities, with multiple teams managed at once, as well as project finance management, complex task management, and more.

 Customer reviews: